 What sets Jehovah apart from all the other gods is that he does not need to be carried.
 He has made, and he will carry.
 He will work for those who wait for him.
 The distinguishing mark of the God and Father of our Lord Jesus is that he magnifies his greatness by coming down to work for us.
 It says in Isaiah 30:18, “He exalts himself to show mercy to you.”
 God aims to be an utterly unique, wonderful, and exalted God, and the way he does it is by condescending to forgive sinners and work for those who wait for him.
 Therefore, no eye has ever seen the likes of such a God; it is without parallel anywhere that the Creator should come down and work for the creature.

-The Complete Competence of God’s Work
+2. The Competence of God’s Work

 Second, we should consider for a moment the competence of this work.
 We’ve all had work done for us.
 I had landscaping work done for me so water would drain away from the back door.
 They did it wrong twice and had to come back a third time.
 I had work done for me on my transmission, and it’s still not right.
 We all know what it is like to depend on a workman and then to be let down through incompetence in one form or another.